ducarme/springable/docs/creating_the_spring_model_csv_file.md

 the area of the polygon defined by the nodes `0`, `2`, and `1` as defined in the section `NODES`.

 #### The `PATH SPRINGS` section
-The `PATH SPRINGS` section serves to define **line springs**, that is, springs whose elastic energy is a function of their [polygonal chain](https://en.wikipedia.org/wiki/Polygonal_chain)'s length.
+The `PATH SPRINGS` section serves to define **path springs**, that is, springs whose elastic energy is a function of their [polygonal chain](https://en.wikipedia.org/wiki/Polygonal_chain)'s length.
 They are useful when modelling mechanical systems involving cable-driven actuation or [pulleys](https://en.wikipedia.org/wiki/Pulley).
 Those springs are defined by specifying  $n$ **nodes** ($n \ge 2$), which together define a polygonal chain.
 More precisely, the nodes are the vertices listed sequentially that form the chain.
 The sequence of nodes does not need to (but can) be closed (first and last node can be different or identical).